jyotiyadav2508/pizza-hub/README.md

 #### Home Page

-The home page opens with the shop name "The Pizza Hub".
+The home page opens with the store name "The Pizza Hub".
 A welcome page greets the users and asked if they would like to make an order.
 Users will be provdided with 2 options: Yes and No. Selecting yes will take the user to the main screen while selecting no will exit the app.

 ----

 #### Main Page

 The purpose of the main page is to get the user details.
 Users are asked to provide their name and choice of delivery type.
-If home delivery option is selected then home address is asked.
+If a home delivery option is selected then home address is also asked.

 ----